harshindcoder/codes-gcp/README.md

 5. The result of the query will ve shown at the bottom as tables and there will also be some other things like Job History etc. Explore them on your own.

+### Creating dataset in BigQuery

+Dataset meaning creating data tables in BigQuery.
+We should always try to think from the business perspective when creating datasets in the bigquery.
+Always try to give you datasets a meaninful name rather thane table1, table2 etc.

+Now follow these steps to create a dataset in BigQuery:
+1. In Explorer you can see three dots in right of your project name.
+Click on it.
+It is also called action button.
+2. Click on create dataset button.
+3. Choose a name for the dataset.
+Any name will do.
+4. Choose the data location.
+Choose any for now.
+5. Set everything else as default for now and click **CREATE DATASET**.

+You can see your dataset under the project name in **Explorer** panel.